-When it comes to my blog I have 3 ways that I actually promote my blog.
-First, I have two external methods and an internal method for promoting to my audience.
+When it comes to my blog, I have three ways that I promote my blog.
+First, I have two external and internal methods for promoting my audience.

 However, this doesn’t guarantee that you will get traffic.
-You will have to follow things closely as I’ve shown and if something doesn’t work you need to figure out why.
+You must follow things closely, as I’ve shown, and if something doesn’t work, you need to figure out why.

-What About Backlinks Though?
+What About Backlinks, Though?

-The bad part about this method is that Google can usually detect this fairly quickly because they will notice a bunch of links being added to your site.
-I did this on one of my first sites and it destroyed it.
+The bad part about this method is that Google can usually detect this fairly quickly because they will notice many links being added to your site.
+I did this on one of my first sites, and it destroyed it.

-White Hat Links – This method of backlinking is a legit way to earn links.
-These links are earned naturally as you write great content and others find your article online and link back to it.
+White Hat Links – This backlinking method is a legit way to earn links.
+These links are earned naturally as you write great content; others find your article online and link back to it.

-Over the last 2 years, I’ve done 17 videos, have over 700 fans, and thousands of views.
-On top of that, it has driven some nice traffic to my site and helped build my brand.
+Over the last two years, I’ve done 17 videos and have over 700 fans and thousands of views.
+On top of that, it has driven some excellent traffic to my site and helped build my brand.

 So here are a few tips I recommend if you plan to use YouTube to promote your blog.

 Create a New Channel

 YouTube has found that adding a thumbnail to your video draws more people to click and view your video.
 Videos without a thumbnail tend to get fewer clicks.

 The thumbnail I created for this video has brought in over 87,000 views.
-When I do videos I like to add arrows and even a picture of myself sometimes where it makes sense.
+When I do videos, I like to add arrows and even a picture of myself sometimes where it makes sense.

 Don’t Try to Be Perfect

 Finally, the last tip is that you don’t need to make this video perfect.
 You don’t need any professional video editing software like Adobe.

-This reasonably cheap screen recording software that runs between $18 to $48 for an annual subscription.
+This reasonably cheap screen recording software costs $36 to $120 for an annual subscription.
 They even have a free option if you’re looking to save money.